elg34/Tweetsnek/README.txt

 TWEETSNEK - Python twitter scraping

-To use this code, you will first have to create/choose a twitter account for scraping - this account needs the appropriate permissions from twitter (see https://apps.twitter.com/).
-We here assume that there is one account to do the scraping and another one that sends the keywords or stop signal, via direct message.

-1. Enter key/token in tweetsnek.py
-2. Choose User/User ID of person that can send DM's to control scraping in tweetsnek.py
+To run this code, you will need access to 2 twitter accounts.

+1. Setup scraper account.
+This account needs the appropriate permissions from twitter (see https://apps.twitter.com/).
+   You will have to register an application to receive consumer keys and access tokens (Application settings > manage keys and access tokens).
+2. Setup controller account.
+Choose a twitter account will control the scraper through direct messages.
+3. Replace the lines in auth.txt with the appropriate key/token from step 1.
+4. Edit the settings dictionnary in tweetsnek.py as needed.
+5. Run tweetsnek.py in a console.
-3. Send commands to control which tweets are saved.
-Keywords are separated by :: and should not include spaces (e.g. tweeksnek stop, tweetsnek add headline::news).
+5. Send commands to control which tweets are saved.
+Keywords are separated by :: and should not include spaces.

-## CONTROL TWEET FORMAT
-PARSESIG {replace/add/remove/stop} {optional: KW1::KW2}
+   Format: PARSESIG {replace/add/remove/stop} {optional: KW1::KW2}

-Note: Management of rate limits is not currently implemented
+   Examples: tweeksnek stop, tweetsnek add headline::news

+Note:
+In case tweetsnek encounters an error, attempts will be made to reconnect to twitter.
+The time spent between reconnects increases after every failed attempt, up to 15 minutes (1,5,15 minutes).
+Connection attempt resets can be controlled in the settings.